EbonyGunwhy/Ferret/README.md

     variablesList - list of the variable objects that describe each of the variables associated with the model.
 This argument is optional.

+    returnMessageFunctionName - a function returning messages from the equation solving function passed into the model object as an object.

 ### Model Variable class
 The *ModelVariable* class has properties that are set by the following input arguments